Q: What makes you such an expert?!

 and if I try the jam-busting trick on the merge jam, it doesn't work.

 But this type of overload is not common in Seattle.
-Instead these jams
+They're not from

 are the type where, once you get past the jam and enter the exit ramp,

 there are no cars ahead of you at all.
 You can take off at high speed.

 This type of jam can often be "busted" by a single driver.

 In somewhat congested traffic, before any jams occur, the merging area at